MarianoChaves/pygent/docs/fastapi-server.md

 * `GET /tasks/{task_id}/history` – fetch the conversation history for a task.

 Each task runs in the background just like tasks started with the CLI or the Python API.
 The server stores a `TaskManager` instance in `app.state.manager` so you can access it from middleware or custom routes if needed.

+When started with `pygent-web`, open `http://localhost:8000/ui` in your browser to interact with the API without writing any code.